 Are men truly more reluctant to talk and share with others than women, Jenna asked, and if so, why?

 But her insights on why were clear.
 Society has belittled, judged and, in many cases, bullied them for any show of feelings.

 Little Boys Are Not Allowed to Show Emotion

-“Little boys are expected to stuff their feelings down, to not express their fears and oftentimes are bullied, or threatened, or spanked or hit when they do say that they are scared or they're sad,” Patty said.
+“Little boys are expected to stuff their feelings down, to not express their fears.
+Oftentimes they are bullied, threatened, spanked, or hit when they do say that they are scared or sad,” Patty said.

 Conditioning on men in our society starts very, very early, she says, and because of that they have “developed self-preservation strategies” to tamp down their emotions.

 Which does not make them seem receptive when we sound off.

 Modern brain science shows how valuable offloading stress and tension is, and women who get listening time see big differences in their parenting.
 Not surprisingly, they wish their partners could be more open to the idea, or, at least, to talking to them.